rogerthatdev/rogerthatdev.github.io/content/page/about.md

 comments: false
 ---

-My name is Roger Martinez, and I'm a developer relations engineer for Google Cloud.
+My name is Roger, and I'm a developer relations engineer for Google Cloud.
 When I have time, I try to throw some of my learnings into this blog.